 How it all began…

-Finding what she suspected was an inauspicious place to think, the Festival Theatre’s Empire Rooms, Janice would greet the various members of staff who were passing through.
-Gradually, the walls of the room would enamour her with the very idea which had been crying out for a revival.
-Surrounded by playbills, promo shots and photographs of the shows and performers who had once trodden across the then Empire Theatre’s stage, the foundations of the theatre’s variety history, an idea began to mull.
-That to this day, we exist in the flowing motions of those dancers, entertainers and pioneers before us who built these stages, whose memories still illuminate the theatre’s history, the shoulders we stand on – these were the people Janice would reach out to.
+Finding what she suspected was an inauspicious place to think and imagine, the Festival Theatre’s Empire Rooms, whose walls are filled with playbills, promo shots and photographs of the shows and performers who had once trodden the boards of the then Empire Theatre’s stage, an idea began to mull.
+These first few months of dropping by, being greeted by the various members of staff who were passing through, and being surrounded by the foundations of the theatre’s history, the flowing motions of those dancers, entertainers and pioneers before us who built these stages, whose memories to this day illuminate the theatre’s history – these were the people Janice would reach out to.
+The walls of the room were calling out for a revival

-With the support of Paul Hudson (now Paul Matthews) a call went across Edinburgh looking for performers who at one time or another had performed on the stage of the Empire Theatre.
-It took time, and time is all that was required for the right people to express an interest in the meeting with Janice at the Theatre.
-To begin, in March 2016, June Don Murray’s sister Sylvia got in touch, the following April, Marie Duthie, née Pyper voiced an interest’ in the project.
-Janice then invited young dancer Katie Miller to join the troupe, and always a woman in the know, June would later introduce Janice to Doreen Ward, née Leighton, who joined the ranks in October of that year, and then in 2018, the women were listening to a feature on The Janice Forsyth Show on BBC Radio Scotland which starred Betty Clarkson, prompting Doreen to send an invitation to Betty inviting her to join the troupe.
+With the support of Paul Hudson (now Paul Matthews) Festival Theatre’s Forget-Me-Not coordinator, a call went across Edinburgh looking for performers who at one time or another had performed on the stage of the old Empire Theatre.
+It took time, and time is all that was required for the right people to express an interest in meeting with Janice at the Theatre.
+To begin, in March 2016, June Don Murray’s sister Sylvia got in touch.
+Then in April, Marie Duthie’s (née Pyper) daughter voiced an interest.
+With two dancers in the frame Janice then invited young dancer Katie Miller to join the troupe.
+Doreen Ward (née Leighton) joined the ranks in October, introduced by her long-time friend and colleague, June always a woman in the know, June would later introduce Janice to Doreen Ward, née Leighton, and then in 2018, the women were listening to a feature on The Janice Forsyth Show on BBC Radio Scotland which starred Betty Clarkson, prompting Doreen to send an invitation to Betty inviting her to join the troupe.

 The only ‘D’ word here, is Dance

-Despite the origins of An Audience With… emerging from the Festival Theatre’s Living with Dementia Programme, the key objective was never to reminiscence.
-The women involved were not all living with dementia, nor did they or their families identify as such.
-What began originally as an engagement project, evolved into an intergenerational, long-term on-going practice, that collected information, histories and craft, shared skills and knowledge and reached out to others who deserved a place in the spotlight.
+Despite the origins of An Audience With… emerging from the Festival Theatre’s Living with Dementia Programme, the key objective was never to reminiscence or to be concerned with wellbeing.
+The women involved were not all living with dementia, nor did any of them or their families identify as such hence our only ‘d’ word being dance.

 What we’re all about

-We met regularly and weekly, to dance, talk about dance, share practice and ways of dancing then and now.
+We met regularly and weekly, to dance, talk about dance, and share practices and ways of dancing then and now.
 We talked about the past, and the present, and how we might contribute to the future.
 We documented as much as possible, both material and memory, in the body and on the page; and we captured as much of our histories, stories, craft, skills and knowledge as we could manage.
-We discussed society’s and our own expectations of older dancers, what it feels like to be one, how an older dances differently now, and what value that continues to contribute to teaching and performing.
-We talked a lot, laughed a lot and danced a lot.
+We discussed society’s and our own expectations of older dancers, what it feels like to be one, how an older dancer dances differently from their younger self, and what value that continues to contribute to teaching and performing.
+We talked a lot, laughed a lot, shared a lot and danced a lot.
+We also ate a lot of biscuits.

-There is of course still much missing.
+There is of course still much that could be added.
 Notebooks of scribbled handwritten notes of names, performances and half a story, all waiting to be followed up with detail and delight.
+There’s also information on work we did on Festival Theatre’s archive – the one on the walls of the Empire Rooms where it all began – naming people and wee anecdotes about them if they were known personally by the women as many of them were.
+It is worth saying here that each of the women have something personal to them on these very walls.
+You can find out what in their personal pages.
+(Can they?!)
 Perhaps it is always so, that it is never possible to collect and document everything.
-But we came this far and are very glad that we did.
+But we have come far and are very glad that we did.

 An Audience With… advocates for the contributions of older performers, living with and without dementia.
 We want to contribute to the current climate and attitudes towards dance by placing centre stage those dancers who have an untapped history and who continue to deserve a place in the spotlight.
 We want to open this world of dance and the spirits of these women to as many people as are interested.
 Designed to tell the stories of the four women this website is a testament to their contribution, passion, skills, knowledge and love of life and dance.